Mindanao Railway: Rolling stock

+Under Chinese loan

+In 2023, China backed out of providing loans to the Philippines for Mindanao Railway Project Phase 1.

-The system is made to accommodate both passenger and freight rolling stock, the latter due to its dual-purpose to connect seaports around the island.
+The system was supposed to accommodate both passenger and freight rolling stock, the latter due to its dual purpose to connect seaports around the island.
 Only the specifications for the commuter trains for the Tagum–Digos section was given as of December 2020.
 The design speed of the commuter trains is at 130 km/h, although speed will be limited to 120 km/h for passenger trains and 80 km/h for freight trains.
 The diesel multiple units that will be used in the commuter service are arranged in married pairs, and will be combined in the future for arrangement of four- and eight-car unit trainsets.

 An earlier order also cited the purchase of rolling stock for the intercity section.
-This order includes 33 DMU cars for the passenger service which include six 5-car units and three spare cars for passenger trains, and 4 diesel-electric locomotives with 15 freight cars.
+This order includes 33 DMU cars for the passenger service, which include six 5-car units and three spare cars for passenger trains, and 4 diesel-electric locomotives with 15 freight cars.
 The whereabouts of this order is yet to be determined.

+Under revamped proposal for the first phase

+In 2024, the government announced the proposed plan to change the system from a diesel-hauling to an electric one for the train sets.
+According to Transportation Secretary Bautista, he said that the diesel-powered trains were identified in the original study, but they will adopt a more modern and environment-friendly (eco-friendly) technology.